 ISOs.
 In general, an employee will not recognize taxable income upon the grant or the exercise of an ISO.
 For purposes of the alternative minimum tax, however, the employee will be required to treat an amount equal to the difference between the fair market value of the common stock on the date of exercise over the option exercise price as an item of adjustment in computing the employee's alternative minimum taxable income.
 If the employee does not dispose of the common stock received pursuant to the exercise of the ISO within either (1) two years after the date of the grant of the ISO or (2) one year after the date of the exercise of the ISO, a subsequent disposition of the common stock generally will result in long-term capital gain or loss to such individual with respect to the difference between the amount realized on the disposition and exercise price.
-The Company will not be entitled to any federal income tax deduction as a result of such disposition.
-In addition, the Company normally will not be entitled to take a federal income tax deduction on either the grant date or upon the exercise of an ISO.
+The Company will not be entitled to take a federal income tax deduction on either the grant date or upon the exercise of an ISO.